K-Nesbitt/football_weather/README.md

 I was apprehensive of this value since it was drastically different than my sample results.

 Out of curiosity and further wanting to check my hypothesis, I decided to run another T-test on two different samples.
 This time I created a sample of games won and of games lost.
-I then ran the T-Test against the weather of theses two samples.
+I then ran the T-Test against the weather of theses two samples with 50 games.

        The statistic value is -0.386 and the pvalue is 0.7

-I then ran the same test against the entire population and not just a sample.
-These were the results:
+I then ran the same test against the entire population and these were the results:

       The statistic value is 2.203 and the pvalue is 0.029

-The first p-value would lead me to reject the Null Hypothesis since it is less than my significance level.
+The first p-value would lead me to reject the Null Hypothesis since it is more extreme than my significance level.
 However, the second p-value is slightly higher than the significance level so I have failed to reject the Null Hypothesis.
-I assume that the first p-value is in the Type 1 error range and am rejecting even though it is True.
+I assume that the first p-value is in the Type 1 error range and am rejecting the Null Hypothesis even though it is true.

 The second hypothesis that I wanted to test was if there was a significant difference in the scores for low or high temperatures.
 To run this test I had to create a dataframe that had the date, score (specifically Denver), and the temperature.
 When I tested a sample of 50, I received these results: